manasm11/javascript/AjaxCalls.md

     - [ ] Headers are key value pairs that provide details for the request.
     - [ ] .setRequestHeader("HTTP_X_REQUESTED_WITH", "XMLHttpRequest")
     - [ ] .setRequestHeader("X-Requested-With", "XMLHttpRequest")
+    - [ ] .setRequestHeader("Content-Type", "application/json") // Only in POST request.
 - [ ] URLS to play with ajax get request
   - [ ] To play with random data with random fields, http://www.dummy.restapiexample.com/.
   - [ ] To create a api with random data with specific fields,